glycerine/b3/README.md

 convention that the go tools use.
 The same applies to full paths.

 The `b3 -x` and `b3 -xs` can be used (multiple times) to change the ignored prefixes and suffixes, respectively.
-These can be use to turn off the default ignored names:
+These can be used to turn off the default ignored names:

 ~~~